vaibhavsagar/website/drafts/functional-devops.md

 workflow was as follows:

 1. Log on to the development server and take careful notes on how it had diverged from the production server.
+1. Carefully set aside some time to 'do the deploy'.
 1. Log on to the production server and do a `git pull` to get the latest code changes.
-1. Perform database migrations.
+1. Perform database migrations according to the notes you made earlier.
 1. Manually make any other required changes.

 Despite my best efforts, I would inevitably run into issues whenever I did this, resulting in site outages and frustrated clients.
 This was far from ideal, but I wasn't able to articulate why at the time.

-I think a better deployment process has the following properties:
+I posit that a better deployment process has the following properties:

 - **Automatic**: instead of a manual multi-step process, it has a single step, which can be performed automatically.